dspeterson/dory/doc/design.md

 dynamically based on demand, and decays gradually over time when a period of high demand for workers is followed by reduced demand.
 The pool has a manager thread, which wakes up periodically to prune workers that have been idle for a long time.
-If Dory's command line options activate neither of the stream-based input agents, the thread pool is not activated.
+If Dory's config file options activate neither of the stream-based input agents, the thread pool is not activated.

 The input agents are designed to respond immediately to messages from clients,